-Mike Netti is in his first season as an assistant basketball coach at East Carolina University and his 10th year as as a Division I assistant coach.
+Mike Netti is in his second season as an assistant basketball coach at East Carolina University and his 10th year as as a Division I assistant coach.
 He joined the Pirates just prior to the start of the 2013-14 fall semester after spending the previous three seasons at Gardner-Webb University.

 Netti helped resurrect the Bulldog program from a 5-win team when he arrived in 2010 to a school-record 21-win season this past year and earn an invitation to the CollegeInsiders.com Postseason Tournament, the program's first Division I postseason appearance.
 He also tutored guard Tashan Newsome to Second-Team All-Big South Conference honors.